Smart Patients Get Smart Care™

 _ _ _ _ _ _

 Please do your own research about the nutrients and substances, as I am sure that there can be conflicting or varying opinions as to what the nutrients in these foods do!
 If this diet intrigues you, please see an experienced macrobiotic counselor who will diagnose and advise you according to macrobiotic healing principles and your specific health problems.
-You can generally find local macrobiotic practitioners with a simple google search.
-Here are a few recommended books about Macrobiotics:
+You can generally find local macrobiotic practitioners with a simple Google search.
+Here are a few recommended books about macrobiotics:

 • Modern Day Macrobiotics by Simon Brown